 Corrections will be published as soon as any errors are discovered.

-We avoid conflicts of interest–real or perceived–by refusing gifts, special treatment, favors and fees, and by refraining from political involvement.
+We avoid conflicts of interest–real or perceived–by refusing special treatment, and favors, and by refraining from political involvement.
 We will also avoid investment trading in any companies we cover.
 When conflicts are unavoidable, we will disclose them.
 We subscribe to the Investigative News Network’s standards of editorial independence